Br3nKo/api_challenge/README.md

 - application runs on localhost port 8000

 ## Usage
-Use following endpoints either with your browser or som tool e.g. Postman
+Use following endpoints either with your browser or some suitable tool e.g. Postman
 - http://127.0.0.1:8000/countries/  (GET, POST)
 - http://127.0.0.1:8000/countries/≤id>/ (GET, PUT, DELETE)